 Sarah did a master in Bioscience Engineering: cell and gene technology (major) and food & health (minor) at KU Leuven and graduated in 2004.
 She then did her PhD research at the Centre of Microbial and Plant Genetics of the KU Leuven under the supervision of Prof. Jos Vanderleyden and Dr. Sigrid De Keersmaecker.
-Since her master thesis, she has been studying probiotic bacteria, with Lactobacillus rhamnosus GG (LGG) as model probiotic strain.
+Since her master thesis, she has been studying probiotic bacteria, with Lacticaseibacillus rhamnosus GG (LGG) as model probiotic strain.
 In her PhD research from 2004-2008, she has mainly explored molecular adaptation and probiotic factors for the application against inflammatory bowel diseases.
 In her postdoc research, she has first worked on protein glycosylation in lactobacilli and then switched to vaginal lactobacilli and mucosal immunology.
 Thanks to a joint research project (Centre of Excellence) with Prof. J. Balzarini and Prof. D. Schols from REGA at KU Leuven, she became interested in how vaginal lactobacilli could inhibit viral pathogens such as HIV and HSV.
 In 2011, she started as a research professor at the University of Antwerp, within the Department of Bioscience Engineering and Faculty of Science.
 She is responsible for the educational line on cell- and gene biotechnology within bioscience engineering.
 In 2012, she started the Laboratory of Applied Microbiology and Biotechnology in the research group ENdEMIC (Environmental Ecology and Applied Microbiology) of Prof. R. Samson.
 Her main research interests are still probiotic bacteria and their molecular modes of action, but now especially probiotic applications outside the human gut, including animals and the plant phyllosphere.
 Since 2016, she is an academic board member of the International Scientific Association on Probiotics and Prebiotics (ISAPP).
 In 2019, she was awarded an ERC starting grant to explore the beneficial potential of lactobacilli (Lacto-Be, grant agreement ID: 852600).
 She is very grateful to ERC that she could extent the eligibility period with 1.5 year per child.
 This grant is game-changing: it is the first fundamental research grant in the group to explore the ecology, evolutionary history and core mechanisms behind the beneficial potential of lactobacilli.

 Ines is trained as a biomedical laboratory technologist (Artesis Plantijn University College Antwerp, Belgium).
 After a first position at the Dendritic Cell Bank of the Laboratory of Molecular and Cellular Therapy at the Vrije Universiteit Brussel (Belgium), Ines found her spot at the LebeerLab since 2015.
 Currently, Ines leads the wet lab experiments in different service research projects in collaboration with several industrial partners, and supports the experimental research of the Ph.D. students and postdocs of the LebeerLab.
 She coordinates the Illumina MiSeq external services, starting from the wet lab preparations to the sample loading.
 Together with her fellow lab technician Leen, she runs the lab’s administration, logistics, and stock management.

 Ilke has completed her studies of Bioscience Engineering in Cell- and Gene Biotechnology with a minor in Applications for Human Health Engineering at the KU Leuven in 2014.
 After she graduated, she started her PhD at the University of Antwerp in the LebeerLab, entitled ‘Study of the upper respiratory tract microbiota and the potential of probiotics in the management of chronic rhinosinusitis’.
 Her PhD was performed in close collaboration with the ear, nose and throat department of the Antwerp University Hospital, led by prof. Olivier Vanderveken (co-promotor of her PhD).
 In November 2019, she successfully obtained her PhD.
 Currently, she works as a postdoctoral researcher in the LebeerLab with a main focus on the research line on the potential of probiotics for the upper respiratory tract, for which she received an FWO junior postdoc grant (2021-2025, extended with one additional year due to maternity break).
 She is also the coordinator of the clinical trials and biobank of the lab (decentral hub).

 Dieter obtained a Master in Bioscience Engineering with a specialization in Cell and Gene Biotechnology at the University of Leuven (Belgium) in 2010.
 That year he started a Ph.D. at the Laboratory of Gene Technology (KU Leuven) under the guidance of Prof. Rob Lavigne, and the Laboratory for Drug Delivery and Disposition (KU Leuven) led by Prof. Guy Van den Mooter.
 In this Ph.D. research he studied the processability of bacteriophages into a dry inhalable powder formulation using spray drying as an option to tackle bacterial lung infections in cystic fibrosis patients.
 After his promotion in 2015, he joined the LebeerLab as a postdoctoral researcher with a focus on environmental probiotics, genetic improvement of novel probiotic strains, and the pharmaceutical processing of probiotics.
 In 2018, Dieter received a scholarship for the Japanese Society for the Promotion of Science (日本学術振興会) to perform genetic research at the Institute for Biomedical Sciences of the Shinshu University (信州大学) in Japan, under the guidance of Prof. Takeshi Shimosato.
 Anno 2019, he returned to the LebeerLab, supporting the genetic, environmental, and pharmaceutical processing research lines.